Capital punishment in Canada: Methods

-The hanging of Reginald Birchall in Woodstock, Ont. in November 1890 seems to be the last time a device of this kind was used.
+The hanging of Reginald Birchall in Woodstock, Ontario, in November 1890, seems to be the last time a device of this kind was used.
 Radclive had first been exposed to executions as a Royal Navy seaman helping with shipboard hangings of pirates in the South China Sea, and it is possible he was trying to approximate something similar to hanging a man on a ship's yardarm.
 After Birchall's hanging, Radclive used the traditional long drop method, as did his successors.

-While hanging was a relatively humane method of execution under ideal conditions with an expert executioner, mistakes could and have happened.
+While hanging was a relatively humane method of execution under ideal conditions with an expert executioner, mistakes could and did happen.
 Condemned prisoners were decapitated by accident at Headingley Jail in Manitoba and Bordeaux Jail in Montreal, and a prisoner at the Don Jail in Toronto hit the floor of the room below and was strangled by the hangman.

 Some Canadian jails—such as those in Toronto, Whitby and Ottawa, Ontario; Headingley, Manitoba; and Fort Saskatchewan, Alberta—had permanent indoor execution facilities, but more typically offenders were hanged on a scaffold built for the occasion in the jail yard.

-Military prisoners sentenced to death under Canadian Military Law were shot by a firing squad.
+Military prisoners sentenced to death under Canadian military law were shot by a firing squad.